adambloebaum/playersite/content/pages/index.md

 URL:
 save_as: index.html

-22 year old 6'5" LHP with a low 90s fastball (T94) and 3 plus secondary pitches.
-Currently seeking an affiliate opportunity.
+22 year old 6'5" LHP up to 94mph with 3 plus secondary pitches.
+Seeking an affiliate opportunity.
 Last year in the Pioneer League:

 - 161 ERA+
 - 10.6 K/9